 Only 30% of Digital Transformations Succeed - Make Yours One of Them

 To understand what makes for a successful transformation it helps to understand why they fail in the first place.
-We, as HR practitioners, are then better positioned to understand where our organizations are most vulnerable and what we can do about it.
-The first step is to understand what digital transformation actually is, what success looks like and what the high failure rates actually mean.
+This knowledge should help us understand where our programs are most vulnerable so that we can begin to take corrective action.
+The first step is to better understand what the problem is.
+What is a digital transformation?
+What does success looks like?
+What does the high failure rate actually mean?
+Once we understand what the problem is, then we will explore why transformations fail and where we can begin looking for answers.

 What do we mean by digital transformation?
 It is so much more than implementing software - it’s about people, process, culture and new ways of working.
-I like the definition provided by Soumyasanto Sen in his 2020 book Digital HR Strategy.
-Digital transformation is “…having digital technology become the backbone of new products and services, new ways of operation, and new business models”.
+Soumyasanto Sen in his 2020 book Digital HR Strategy describe digital transformation as “…having digital technology become the backbone of new products and services, new ways of operation, and new business models”.
+A more recent definition from McKinsey described Tech & AI transformation as “the process of developing organizational and technology-based capabilities that allow a company to continuously improve its customer experience and lower its unit costs; and over time, sustain a competitive advantage” (Rewired (2nd Edition), E. Lamarre, K. Smaje, R. Levin, Wiley, 2026).
+From an HR perspective, I like to think of digital transformation as the perpetual pursuit of excellence in the delivery of digital products and services that create better places to work with more capable and agile workforces.

 What do we mean by digital transformation success?
 In 2022 the Boston Consulting Group did a study of digital transformation programs to better qualify and quantify success and failure (BCG, 2022).
 First, they established three criterion for digital transformation success: